VariableDeclared/operator/docs/testing.md

 In the top level of your charm folder, create a new folder called test and add a file called test_requiments.txt.

-Add the following to your test_requirements.txt:
+Add the following to your test_requirements.txt, if this file does exist, create it under the test directory:

 ```
-# TODO: Update
 pyyaml
 ```

+It is abvisable to create yourself a virtualenv to run these tests, you can read setting up a virtualenv [here](https://virtualenvwrapper.readthedocs.io/en/latest/).

 ## Creating tests